kungfoochris/dental-hub-web/docs/modifydelete.rst

 ::

     - if success i.e. if you pass modify_status='modified' from form {

-        "Encounter modified successfully and flag killed.",
+            "message":"Encounter modified successfully and flag killed.",
         }

     - if fails: i.e. if you pass modify_status other than 'modified' {

-        "Only modify status equals to modified can kill tha flag."
+            "message":"Only modify status equals to modified can kill tha flag."
         }

     - if fails: i.e. if initially the modify_status is not equals to 'approved' {

-        " modify status most be approved before killing flag."
+            "message":" modify status most be approved before killing flag."
         }

 ======================